This is the start of a new Series allowing update of Numbers and Distribution on a yearly basis. i.e. Survey Counts and/or Maps…

 year with widespread placement of seed all

-where they occur by the 1000’s in suitable
+Belmullet where they can occur by the 1000’s in

 An Interesting feature…

-Wales.
-It is a very similar plant to
+is a very similar plant to romanzoffiana but has

-occurring from the west of Ireland to the
+from the west of Ireland to the higher

 Butterfly Orchids